 - Some apples turn brown (due to oxidation) much more quickly than others after they’ve been peeled.
 Sure, there are various tricks (soaking in an acidic liquid like water with lemon juice, etc.) to keep apples looking fresh longer, but we’re generally in too much of a hurry for that!
 We just recommend that if you’re going to use these Apple Mummies to decorate a fruit tray or as a snack at a party, choose apples that don’t turn brown quite as quickly.
 Granny Smiths, for example, generally start to brown almost immediately, while Pink Ladies and Honeycrisps can sit out for hours and still look pretty fresh.

 - We love serving our Apple Mummies with a healthy fruit dip!
-Try noshing on mummies with both our Healthy Sugared-Vanilla Yogurt Fruit Dip and our Peanut Butter Silk Pie Dip with Greek Yogurt.
+Try noshing on mummies with our Healthy Sugared-Vanilla Yogurt Fruit Dip and our Peanut Butter Silk Pie Dip with Greek Yogurt.
 Both dips require only four super-common ingredients and take about five minutes (tops!) to whip up … but they’ll make you look like mom of the year when served with your perfectly sculpted mummies!

 Oh – and one more thing.
 About that recipe my son was making with his peeled apples at the beginning of this post?
 Mmmmhmmm … stay tuned … ’cause it’s a really good one that even a kid can make! 😀

-- Mini chocolate chips or dried blueberries
+- 4 mini chocolate chips or dried blueberries

 - Starting at one edge, use a vegetable peeler to remove haphazard strips of apple peel.